NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 The paper is well written, if a bit dense.
 There is an argument to be made that this paper is two papers in one.
-One about a novel feature extraction technique, and a second about image retreival with the usage of feature extractors.
+One about a novel feature extraction technique, and a second about image retrieval with the usage of feature extractors.

 ### Relevant Work